-The Tulsa Zoo will reopen with key changes in place to safeguard against the spread of COVID-19.
-These changes include limiting the number of guests on zoo grounds, minimizing touch points, enabling proper social-distancing opportunities and increasing cleaning protocol.
-One of the more noticeable changes is all guests, including members, will be required to make reservations in advance online for a three-hour visit.
-Here are the details, including ways the Tulsa Zoo is caring for your herd as we reopen.
+The Tulsa Zoo is open with key changes in place to safeguard against the spread of the COVID-19 virus.
+These changes include following Tulsa’s citywide mask ordinance, limiting the number of guests on zoo grounds, minimizing touch points, enabling proper social-distancing opportunities and increasing cleaning protocol.
+One of the more noticeable changes is all guests, including members, are required to make reservations in advance online.

 How do the ticket reservations work?

-Beginning with the May 25 members-week and continuing indefinitely, all zoo guests will be required to make a reservation online for a 3-hour window on the date of their choice.
+All zoo guests, including members, are required to make a reservation online on the date of their choice.

 When can I start reserving tickets?